 Swimming from birth has some amazing benefits and what’s even better is that the NHS states that babies can go swimming at any time, even before they have been vaccinated.
 Their guidance says that leisure centres suggesting that babies shouldn't swim before having all their jabs are offering out of date guidance.

 For more details on NHS guidelines for baby swimming and vaccinations, visit the NHS website.

 The Department of Health also recommends that you can take your baby swimming from an early age, so there's no need to wait for them to have all their injections.

 Some babies may experience mild side effects after a vaccination, but these shouldn't prevent them from going to the pool.
-If your baby is feverish or irritable for a time after immunisation, then you might want to wait a few days until your baby is feeling up to swimming.
+However, if your baby is feverish or irritable for a time after immunisation, then you might want to wait a few days until your baby is feeling well enough before diving in.

 Can I take my baby swimming if they are ill?

 Your little mer-baby might be taking to the water like a fish in the sea, but if they aren’t feeling well, it is best to keep them out of the pool until they feel better.
 Here’s some quick tips to help you make the right decision.

 Children are often prone to the odd cough and cold.
 That’s because their adult immune systems are still developing.
 This doesn’t mean you can’t take them swimming, though.
 If the activity is moderate and the symptoms are only in the throat and head—a light cold, then it’s fine to go swimming.